mikepfeiffer/node-express-azure/README.md

 # Node & Express Demo App for Azure DevOps

-> Deploy Your First CI/CD Pipeline using Azure DevOps.
+> Build Your First CI/CD Pipeline using Azure DevOps with this Demo App.

 This is a Node and Express used to demonstrate CI/CD with Azure DevOps.